KittyGiraudel/sass-guidelines/index.md

   <p>Three slashes (<code>/</code>) required.</p>
 </div>

+There is no benefit to using one over the other, so pick the one you feel the most confident with.

 SassDoc has two major roles:

 * forcing standardized comments using an annotation-based system for everything that is part of a public or private API;